lucasgauk/jekyll-blog/_posts/2020-04-06-Time-Slots-as-Set-Theory.md

 ---
 layout: post
-title: Time Slots as Set Theory
+title: Time Slots and Set Theory
 ---

 Time slots are defined periods of time with a start date and an end date.